FBI searched Biden home, found documents marked classified

 “Since the beginning, the President has been committed to handling this responsibly because he takes this seriously,” White House lawyer Richard Sauber said Saturday.
 “The President’s lawyers and White House Counsel’s Office will continue to cooperate with DOJ and the Special Counsel to help ensure this process is conducted swiftly and efficiently.”

 The Biden document discoveries and the investigation into Trump, which is in the hands of special counsel Jack Smith, are significantly different.
-The Justice Department says Trump took hundreds of records marked classified with him upon leaving the White House in early 2021 and resisted months of requests to return them to the government.
-Biden has made a point of cooperating with the DOJ probe at every turn, though questions about his transparency with the public remain.
+Biden has made a point of cooperating with the DOJ probe at every turn — and Friday's search was voluntary — though questions about his transparency with the public remain.

+Associated Press writer Seung Min Kim in Rehoboth Beach, Delaware, contributed to this report.

 Credit: Carolyn Kaster